FotisKouzinos/RAG-LLM/README.md

 ## Installation

-To utilize the RAG-LLM framework, clone this repository and run the bellow command:
+To utilize the RAG-LLM framework, clone this repository, enter the set_up folder, add a . infront of the env file and run the bellow command:

 ```bash
 docker compose up